You’re standing in the essential oils aisle with 5 different bottles in your hands. Your hands feel sparky as the stress rises in your body.

 They also believe companies are getting smarter by not adding carrier oils to the essential oil.
 Companies are adding new materials that aren’t as easily noticed through the essential oil paper test method.

-And still, there are some folks who play the middle field.
-They use the paper test, but they know there are exceptions when it comes to different oils.
+And still, some folks play the middle field.
+They use the paper test, but they know there are exceptions to different oils.

 In conclusion, the essential oil paper test is unreliable.
 Test essential oil purity using the first 9 ways, before going straight into the paper test.